ibm-cloud-docs/cloud-pak-data/getting-started.md

 1. Confirm that you have read and agree to the license agreements.
 1. Click **Install**.

+## Step 7.
+Launch your instance of {{site.data.keyword.cpd_full_notm}}
+{: #launch-cloud-pak-for-data]

+1. When the installation completes, click **Offering dashboard** to access your {{site.data.keyword.cpd_full_notm}} deployment or navigate the the **Resources** tab to find your deployment URL.
+1. Log in to the web client as `admin` using the default password (`password`).
+Change your password.
+1. On the toolbar, click the **Services** icon and verify that your services are enabled or available.

 ## Next steps
 {: #next-steps}

-When the installation completes, you can access your {{site.data.keyword.cpd_full_notm}} deployment with the provided URL.

-Log in to the web client as `admin` using the default password (`password`).
-Change your password.

-For details on creating additional users, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/users.html).
+- To add users to your {{site.data.keyword.cpd_full_notm}} deployment, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/users.html).

-If you want to install more services to a deployed namespace in your cluster, repeat the steps to install from IBM Cloud Catalog and set the required service value to **true** in the **Deployment values** section
+- If you want to install more services to a deployed namespace in your cluster, repeat the steps to install from IBM Cloud Catalog and set the required service value to **true** in the **Deployment values** section.

-If you want to install other supported services, such as DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics, or Watson Studio Premium, which are not available in the IBM Cloud Catalog, install them in transfer mode.
-For more information, see [Installing IBM Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/install/install.html).
+- If you want to install other supported services, such as DataStage, MongoDB, Db2 Advanced Edition, Db2 Big SQL, Cognos Analytics, or Watson Studio Premium, which are not available in the IBM Cloud Catalog, see [Services and integrations](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/svc.html).

-To uninstall {{site.data.keyword.cpd_full_notm}} or {{site.data.keyword.cpd_full_notm}} services see [Uninstalling](https://cloud.ibm.com/docs/cloud-pak-data?topic=cloud-pak-data-uninstall).
+- To uninstall {{site.data.keyword.cpd_full_notm}} or {{site.data.keyword.cpd_full_notm}} services see [Uninstalling](https://cloud.ibm.com/docs/cloud-pak-data?topic=cloud-pak-data-uninstall).